minhtn216857/AI_Powered_Mouse/README.md

 * **Run an app which you could control the computer mouse with your fingers (If you use laptop, your webcam will be used by default)**

 ## AI Mouse app
-In order to use this app, you must raise a hand (object) appears in front of camera:
+In order to use this app, you must raise a hand appears in front of camera:
 - Using a index finger to move the computer mouse around the screen
 - Using a thumb touches a middle finger to represent a button click When you want to stop my app, press **space**